Healthy Baked Whole Wheat Donuts: A Guilt-Free, Delicious Treat!

 1. Make these baked cake donuts instead of fried donuts and ease the guilt.

-2. This recipe incorporates white whole wheat flour (read more about it below).
+2. This recipe incorporates white whole wheat flour instead of the more common “red” whole wheat flour for a milder flavor.

 3. Adding unflavored Greek yogurt increases the fiber and protein count.